Tarrant County Clerk

 Local policies for the County Courts at Law and Probate Courts, including any standing orders or administrative directives.

-For public record browsing of civil case data and docket lookups housed by the County Clerk, use the official Civil Court Public Browse.
+For public record browsing of civil case data and docket lookups maintained by the County Clerk, use the official Civil Court Public Browse.

 Civil Court Public Browse

-Whether you are ordering certified copies of a marriage record, obtaining certified probate letters, or requesting certified OPR documents, the County Clerk provides pathways to verify fees, request copies, and complete payment.
-The most efficient sequence is:
+Whether you are ordering certified copies of a marriage record, obtaining certified probate letters, or requesting certified real estate documents, the County Clerk provides ways to verify fees, request copies, and complete payment.
+A practical sequence is:

 Identify the record precisely: case number, instrument number, names, or date range.